El Arco is a marquee sight of Los Cabos, poised at the very tip of the Baja Peninsula. Photo: Cabo Villas

 Prime picnic spots

 Stake out a spot on the sand at Santa Maria Bay or Chileno Bay, some of the prettiest beaches in Los Cabos.
-Both bays also happen to be favorites among snorkelers, with many colorful tropical fish and pristine water.
+Both bays also happen to be favorites among snorkelers, with colorful tropical fish and pristine water.
 During the winter, you may even catch a glimpse of migrating whales passing along the coastline.

 How to spend a lazy Sunday